 We provide all of the necessary caving equipment including coveralls, kneepads, gloves, helmet & headlamp, harness & safety lanyard, and backpack.
 The backpack will be shared by two people and will not go into the cave.

-You will need to bring good footwear, warm clothing, a camera (optional) and a durable snack to keep your energy up in the cave.
+You will need to bring good footwear, warm clothing, a water bottle and a durable snack to keep your energy up in the cave.
 Cave friendly snacks are pocket-sized, are edible even if squished (you will probably sit on your snack at least once!) and include energy bars, candy bars, fruit leathers etc. Please avoid snacks that will potentially leave a mess in the cave like nuts and fruit.
 Also, if you will require medication during the tour it is a good idea to bring 2x what you would expect to use, just in case.

 Footwear must be closed-toe and should have a sturdy tread.
 Hiking boots or shoes are best, but a sturdy running shoe will also work.
 Other options include rubber boots or winter boots (in the winter)